amah/async/documentation.markdown

-differ slightly as its implementations are intended to contain flow control logics such as those provided in this the library and not application logics that should be implemented in asynchronous functions as described in the following section.</p>
+differ slightly as its implementations are intended to contain flow control logics such as those provided in this the library and not application logics that should be implemented in asynchronous functions as described in the following section.

 #### Asynchronous function
 From async4j perspective, asynchronous functions has following prototype